asuresh213/mypythonprojects/README.md

 # mypythonprojects
-A repo to store my python projects
+A repository to store my toy python projects